Skip to main content

 Container::call and nullable class defaults

-Low impact Container::call now respects the default value of nullable class parameters when no binding exists — consistent with the behavior introduced for constructor injection in Laravel 12.
+Impact: low Container::call now respects the default value of a nullable class parameter when no binding exists (matching the behavior introduced for constructor injection in Laravel 12).

 $container->call(function (?Carbon $date = null) {